BenoitCorsini/world-flights/README.md

 `config.py` is an extra file containing all the configuration parameters of this model and `data.py` is used to load the datasets and output them in the desired format.

-### The data
+## Datasets

-To construct the world map and to represent the flights, two dataset sources were used.
+To construct the world map and represent the flights, two dataset sources were used.

 - The website [Natural Earth](https://www.naturalearthdata.com/) was used to access the shapes of the continents and the locations of the airports.
 - The website [data.world](https://data.world/) was used to access the data on the flights.
 More precisely, the flights data come from the [US Airline Route Segments 2015](https://data.world/garyhoov/us-airline-route-segments-2015) dataset by [Gary Hoover](https://data.world/garyhoov).